CST BLOG: Lab Expectations

 All Posts

-As we touched upon in a previous blog post, the innate immune system is an important part of our body's immune defenses and it provides us with a general protective response against microbial invaders and foreign proteins.
-This innate immune system is evolutionarily older than our adaptive immune system, with conserved mechanisms seen in plants, animals, and insects, and it is not specialized against any particular pathogen.
+As we touched on in a previous blog post, the innate immune system is an important part of our body's immune defenses, and it provides us with a general protective response against microbial invaders and foreign proteins.
+This innate immune system is evolutionarily older than our adaptive immune system, with similar conserved defense mechanisms found in plants, animals, and insects.
+Unlike the adaptive immune system, the innate system does not target specific pathogens.

-It is important to note that we are born with our innate immune system almost fully developed.
-This is in contrast to our adaptive immune system which develops later and grows with us as we age and conquer new infections over time.
+Our innate immune system is almost fully developed when we are born, unlike the adaptive immune system, which develops later and grows with us as we age and encounter new infections over time.

-Diagram: Innate immune cells vs adaptive immune cells
+Innate Immunity cells vs adaptive immunity Venn diagram

-The innate immune system utilizes physical barriers such as our skin, mucous, hair, and other epithelial surfaces, including those in the gut, to act as the first line of defense.
-A simple cough or sneeze is also a useful reaction to expel potentially harmful bacteria, which is all triggered by a tickle of one’s nose hairs or irritation of the cilia lining the trachea.
-However, once an epithelial barrier is breached, other components of the innate immune system can then detect and attack pathogens.
+It uses physical barriers such as our skin, mucus, hair, and other epithelial surfaces, including those in the gut, to act as the first line of defense.
+Even a cough or a sneeze is a helpful reaction to expel potentially harmful bacteria, reactions that are triggered by a tickle of one’s nose hairs or irritation of the cilia lining the trachea.
+However, if a pathogen gets past the epithelial barriers, other components of the innate immune system are ready to respond.

-Upon entering the bloodstream, a pathogen can initially be detected without the presence of a single immune cell via a mechanism referred to as the Complement System.
-This system works in concert with both innate and adaptive immune responses to recruit immune cells to the site of infection.
-Essentially, the Complement System consists of several types of inert proteins that are made by the liver and flow freely through the bloodstream.
-When they bump into a pathogen they can bind to the surface of bacteria or parasites to flag them as foreign threats.
-A cascade of related complement proteins and enzymes can then become activated which, not only continue to mark the pathogens, but may also form pores (membrane attack complexes) to lyse the bacteria or, alternatively, coat them in proteins to make the bacteria more enticing for immune phagocytes to engulf.
+Once a pathogen enters the bloodstream, it can be detected without the presence of a single immune cell via a mechanism called the Complement System.
+This system works with both the innate and adaptive immune responses to recruit immune cells to the site of infection.
+The Complement System consists of several types of inert proteins that are made by the liver and circulate freely within the bloodstream.
+When they encounter a pathogen such as a bacterium or a parasite, they bind to its surface to mark it as a foreign threat.
+This triggers a cascade of related proteins and enzymes, which become activated.
+This not only continues to mark the pathogen, but may also form pores (membrane attack complexes) to lyse the bacteria or, alternatively, coat them in proteins to make them more enticing for immune phagocytes to engulf.
 This process of coating a pathogen in complement proteins is called opsonization.

-Many of the cells actively involved in the innate immune response are phagocytes that patrol blood and tissue searching for potentially threatening invaders.
-Once a pathogen is found, they use germline-encoded pattern recognition receptors (PRRs) on their cell membrane to distinguish the invaders’ molecules as foreign.
-These pattern recognition receptors are often directed against cell surface and cell wall components of microorganisms, but bacterial DNA that contains unmethylated CpG motifs also induces an innate immune response.
-Once activated, these cells initiate a cascade that leads to a rapid immune response (within minutes to hours).
+Many of the cells actively involved in the innate immune response are phagocytes that patrol the blood and tissue searching for threatening invaders.
+Once a pathogen is found, they use germline-encoded pattern recognition receptors (PRRs) on their cell membrane to distinguish the invaders as foreign molecules.
+These PRRs are often directed against cell surface and cell wall components of microorganisms, but bacterial DNA that contains unmethylated CpG motifs can also induce an innate immune response.
+Once activated, these cells initiate a cascade that leads to a rapid immune responseusually within minutes to hours.

 Cells of the Innate Immune System

-There are a wide variety of white blood cells, aka leukocytes, that are constantly patrolling the body ready to respond to such an infection.
+There are a wide variety of white blood cells, or leukocytes, that are constantly patrolling the body, ready to respond to an infection.
 Some leukocytes are part of the adaptive immune system, but many are active in the innate immune system.
 What are these cells and where do they come from?

 During hematopoiesis, or the development of blood cells, the common myeloid progenitor (CMP) cells in bone marrow give rise to the myeloid lineage, which includes most of the component cells of the innate immune response.

 CMP cells are a precursor to monocytes, which eventually differentiate into macrophages and dendritic cells, and also cells of the granulocyte lineage.
-The granulocytes are categorized as such because they have visible granules within their cytoplasm, and they include mast cells, neutrophils, eosinophils, and basophils.
-As you can see, the majority of the phagocytic cells that patrol our body hunting for pathogens stem from a common lineage, the CMP cells.
-However, another key player in the innate immune response, the cytotoxic natural killer (NK) cells, are derived from common lymphocyte progenitor (CLP) cells instead.
+Granulocytes are categorized as such because they have visible granules within their cytoplasm, and they include mast cells, neutrophils, eosinophils, and basophils.
+The majority of the phagocytic cells that patrol our body hunting for pathogens stem from a common lineage, the CMP cells.
+However, another key player in the innate immune response, cytotoxic natural killer (NK) cells, are derived from common lymphocyte progenitor (CLP) cells instead.

 Additional Resources: